Raleigh, Wakefield, Louisburg & Creedmoor-Butner

 All About Raleigh Orthodontics Braces

 They are smaller and more comfortable than ever before and constructed of high-grade space-age-metal alloys.
 With metal braces, you have the option of adding colored elastics (rubber bands) for a more unique and colorful smile.

 They can work faster at closing gaps and aligning teeth than other treatments might.
 This can potentially shorten your treatment time.

 Metal braces are a cost-effective option because they don’t require some of the more complex technology or expensive equipment that newer treatments do.

 Modern braces are smaller, more comfortable and more attractive.
 Metal braces are built from high-grade stainless steel and are the most common type of braces you’ll see.

 Brackets are bonded to the front of each tooth and connect to one another by an archwire, helping to guide your teeth where Dr. Grossman wants them to move.

 The brackets Dr. Grossman uses are durable and made from a mix of stainless steel, nickel, and other metals.

-This is what Dr. Grossman will use to attach the brackets to your teeth.
+Dr. Grossman will use this to attach the brackets to your teeth.
 It’s common to attach the bracket directly to the tooth with glue.